Research and reports

 Thought about the criteria above and know that you need to file a tax return?
-Great – now follow these steps below.
+Follow these steps below.

 You have to register with HMRC for Self Assessment by 5 October in your business’s second tax year.
-HMRC might fine you if you don’t register by this deadline, so don’t delay.
+HMRC might fine you if you don’t register by this deadline.

 Registering for Self Assessment should also give you a Government Gateway user ID, which you can then use to set up your personal tax account.
-When you log in you can manage different elements of your tax affairs online.
+When you log in you can manage different elements of your taxes online.

-Once you’re registered for Self Assessment you’re then able to file your tax return online or on paper – but HMRC will eventually phase out paper tax returns under its Making Tax Digital initiative.
+Once you’re registered for Self Assessment you’re then able to file your tax return online or on paper – but HMRC will eventually phase out paper tax returns under Making Tax Digital.

-For the self-employed, the key information is likely to be your income and expenditure details, so you should have all your invoices and receipts to hand.
+For self-employed Self Assessment, the key information is likely to be your income and expenditure details, so you should have all your invoices and receipts to hand.

-It’s really important to keep good records throughout the year, so you don’t come unstuck when doing your tax return.
-And if HMRC checks your return after you’ve filed, they may ask to see your documents – you have to keep your records for five years after the 31 January deadline.
-Read more about keeping accurate business records.
+It’s important to keep good records throughout the year.
+Not only does this make filling in your return easier, HMRC may check your return after you’ve filed and ask to see your records.
+You’re required to keep your records for five years after the 31 January deadline.

 You're likely to need details of: